Adaptive Multi-User Clustering and Power Allocation for NOMA Systems with Imperfect SIC: Proposed Algorithms

 \subsection{Adaptive Multi-User Clustering (\gls{AMUP}) Algorithm}

-In the \gls{AMUP} algorithm, whenever the \gls{G} users in a cluster fail to meet \gls{DeltaMSD}, we split the cluster into two halves.
-For this new cluster of users, we again perform the \gls{MSD} criterion check formulated in \eqref{eqn:MSD}.
+In the \gls{AMUP} algorithm, whenever the \gls{G} users in a cluster fail to meet $\zeta_{i-1,i}$ and \gls{DeltaMSD}, we split the cluster into two halves.
+For this new cluster of users, we again perform the criterion check as formulated in \eqref{eqn:beta} and \eqref{eqn:MSD}.
 If the criterion is met for all the combinations, we continue clustering those $\gls{G}/2$ users in \gls{NOMA}.
 Otherwise, we continue splitting this cluster again into two new halves.
 We continue this procedure until we end up with a single user.
 If the \gls{MSD} criterion is not met for any user clustering, then that single user will be designated as \gls{OMA} user.
-Further, while splitting a cluster into two halves, we must follow the user clustering procedure mentioned in Section~\ref{sec:Grouping}.
+Further, while splitting a cluster into two halves, we follow the \gls{NF}~\cite{NearFar2} user pairing procedure.
 Otherwise, the throughput gains will not be achieved.
-In Fig.~\ref{fig:Splitting}, we have presented an example of splitting a 4 user cluster into two 2 user clusters.
-Note that the 2 users clustered together after the splitting in Fig.~\ref{fig:Splitting} are exactly the same as they would have been in the case of 2 user clustering in Fig.~\ref{fig:Grouping}.
+In Fig.~\ref{fig:Splitting}, we have presented an example of splitting a 4-user cluster into two 2-user clusters.
+Note that the 2 users clustered together after the splitting process in Fig.~\ref{fig:Splitting} are exactly the same as they would have been in the case of 2-user clustering in Fig.~\ref{fig:Grouping}.

 The complexity of the proposed algorithm is calculated as follows.
-For each of $\frac{N}{G}$ clusters, the proposed algorithm initially checks \gls{MSD} criterion for $(G-1)$ combinations.
-If the \gls{MSD} is not satisfied, then it splits the cluster into two halves and checks the \gls{MSD} criterion again.
-This results in additionally $2\times (\frac{G}{2}-1)$ computations.
+For each of $N/G$ clusters, the proposed algorithm initially checks \eqref{eqn:beta} and \eqref{eqn:MSD} criterion for $(G-1)$ combinations.
+If the conditions are not satisfied, then it splits the cluster into two halves and checks the criterions again.
+This results into additionally $4\times((G/2) -1)$ computations.
 This procedure is continued till only one user is left in a cluster.
-Thus, in a worst case scenario, the complexity of the proposed \gls{AMUP} algorithm is $\mathcal{O}\Big(\frac{N}{G}\times \big(G\log_2G-(\frac{1-G}{1-\log_2G})\big)\Big)$.
+Thus, in a worst case scenario, the complexity of the proposed \gls{AMUP} algorithm is $\mathcal{O}\Big((2N/G) \big(G\log_2G-((1-G)/(1-\log_2G))\big)\Big)$.
 Next, we propose the power allocation algorithm for a given set of clustered users.